PS662/AISE-Toolkit/README.md

 # AISE-Toolkit

-This repository is a collection of notebooks, scripts, and educational resources I've created or collected throughout my career as an AI software engineer.
+This sole purpose of this repo is to act as an SDK encapulsating different experiments.
+It enforces prototypes into a stricter reusable structure.

 ## Structure

-- **Notebooks**: Jupyter notebooks focused on different domains.
-- **PDFs**: Contains PDFs of assignment solutions from coursework and other sources.
+- **Playground**: The core of SDK.
-- **Scripts**: Useful scripts for web development, bash scripting, and Python programming.
+- **Scripts**: Useful scripts for.

-Each directory has its own README with more detailed information on the contents and usage instructions.

 ## Contributing